 - Another solution is to use fuel as heat sink , most modern stealth aircraft have internal fuel tanks distributed evenly through out the airframe, the fuel being use all the time thus they can transfer the built up heat aways from the aircraft.Fuel can also be used to reduce heat generated by electronic equipments,avionics systems like radar and jammer can generate very high amount of heat.Example : fuel tank contribution of conventional aircraft ( on the left) vs stealth aircraft ( on the right)

-- Modern stealth assets also use carbon composite material in the leading edge of the wing, such material has good IR dissipation ability, some RAM paints also have modest infrared reduction ability, For example the Top coat on F-22 , F-35 reported to reduce their skin infrared signature in long infrared wavelength (8–12 microns) by more than half.
+- For example it is reported that the Top coat on F-22 , F-35 can reduce their skin infrared signature in long and infrared wavelength (8–12 microns) by more than half.

 Internal Equipment Heating: